Roblox-HttpSpy/SynapseX-V3-Environment/README.md

 hope you enjoy!

-<small> *(NOTE) this is a imitation of said classes, some of these may not exactly work what is expected, also if you encounter any errors make sure it isnt from your scripting mistake before opening a issue.. also if your a executor developer not recommended to implement this, Atleast recreate it with purely in C* </small>
+***(NOTE) this is a imitation of said classes, some of these may not exactly work what is expected, also if you encounter any errors make sure it isnt from your scripting mistake before opening a issue.. also if your a executor developer not recommended to implement this, Atleast recreate it with purely in C or other***